 Every year DNR staff bands 8,000-12,000 migratory game birds.
-Information gathered from the bird can then be used in developing models that utilize banding and recovery data to predict the impacts of harvest and other take, as well as develop an understanding of environmental factors that drive migratory bird populations.
+Information gathered from the bird can then be used in developing models that utilize banding and recovery data to predict the impacts of harvest and another take, as well as develop an understanding of environmental factors that drive migratory bird populations.
 Data collected from each bird can be used to estimate age-, sex-, and species-specific survival probability, harvest rate, derivation of harvest, recovery rate and band reporting rate for each species.
-The first step to this process is catching, collecting data and banding these birds, that's where volunteers can help.
+The first step in this process is catching, collecting data and banding these birds, that's where volunteers can help.

-Do you want to help waterfowl band?
+Do you want to help the waterfowl band?